AlexxNica/poldham.github.io/_posts/2015-6-4-tableau-patents.md

 The bars may now disappear.
 Click into the box on the line where the bars start and drag them back into view.
 At this point long names may start to be obscured.
 If desired, right click on a long name such as `Graphic Packaging International`, choose `Edit alias` and edit it down to something sensible such as `Graphic Packaging Int`.

 We now have two panels on the dashboard.
 Let's add two more.
 First drag technology areas below the line where Trends and Organisations finish.
 Grey shaded boxes will appear that show the placement, across the width is fine.
 This can take some time to get right, when the whole of the bottom area is highlighted let go of the mouse.
 If it goes somewhere strange either select the box and in the top right press `x` to remove it, or try moving it (in our experience it is often easier to remove it and try again).
 Do not try to format this box yet.
 Instead, grab inventors and drag it into the space before the technology areas below.

 We now have four panels in the dashboard but they need some tidying up.
 First, in the two boxes we have just edited repeat the `Fit Width` exercise and then drag the line for the bars around until they are in view and satisfactory.
 Next, we have names such as `Applicants Orgs All` that are our internal reference names.
 Click on them in each of the three panels one at a time and select `Hide Field Labels for Rows`.

-Hmm... our Technology Areas panel is proving troublesome because even the edited version is rather long.
+Hmm... our Technology Areas panel is proving troublesome because even the edited version of the IPC is rather long.

 Before we do any editing, first experiment with the `Size` menu in the bottom right.
 The default dashboard size in Tableau Public is actually quite small.
 Change the settings until you have something that looks cleaner even if there are still some overlaps.
 Options such as `Desktop`, `Laptop` and `Large blog` are generally decent sizes but in part the decision depends on where you believe it will be displayed.